-The MTI Board consists of three members (a Chair and two Directors) who focus on:
+The MTI Board consists of four members (a Chair and three Directors) who focus on:

 - The arbitration of issues relating to MTI